 We think you know what guidance we’re going to give here.
 Don’t overthink, overcraft and overwrite.
 Just answer the question in clear language that those of us who don’t know your world can understand.

-2. Watch the embedded video on the case method at HBS.
+- Watch the embedded video on the case method at HBS.

-The answer to HBS’ question is not something I can give or even suggest to you in a blog post aimed at the many.
-(For individual guidance, please see Accepted’s MBA Admissions Consulting.)
-It should be different for each of you.
+The answer to HBS’ question is not something I can give or even suggest to you in a blog post aimed at the many (for individual guidance, please see Accepted’s MBA Admissions Consulting).
+It must be different for each of you.
 Again, refer to the HBS criteria, as you contemplate possible topics, but the options are infinite.
 A few possibilities:

-• Context for events described in the required elements.
+- Provide context for events described in the required elements.

-• Motivations for the decisions or commitments you have made.
+- Delve into your motivations for the decisions or commitments you have made.

-• More depth on an activity or commitment that is particularly important to you.
+- Provide more detail about an activity or commitment that is particularly important to you.

 Please don’t limit yourself to these suggestions.
 I am offering them to stimulate your creativity, not to shut it down.

-- The kitchen sink in which you throw everything.
+- The kitchen sink in which you throw everything

-• A resume in prose or a rehash of your transcript and honors.
+- A resume in prose or a rehash of your transcript and honors

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***